Rebecca Ridley grew up in the East Central neighborhood of Southeast Fort Wayne.

 Her family moved into a house on McCulloch Street when she was a baby 55 years ago, and her mother still lives there today.

 “It was a place where people knew each other,” Ridley recalls.

 She remembers walking down the street to McCulloch School and hanging out at the Jennings Center, where kids of all ages gathered to make crafts and play games.

 “All of the action happened there,” Ridley says.
 “There was no staying home and watching TV.
 Being in that community, your neighbors shaped you.
 They had input on who you were and what you felt about yourself.”

 Rebecca Ridley watches children play at Bowser Park from her front porch.

-Growing in Southeast, Ridley always felt supported and safe—the same way she feels today sitting on her porch in the Renaissance Pointe neighborhood only a few blocks away from her childhood home.
+Growing up in Southeast, Ridley always felt supported and safe—the same way she feels today sitting on her porch in the Renaissance Pointe neighborhood only a few blocks away from her childhood home.

 As she talks, children play on the basketball courts and swings at Bowser Park across the street.
 The activity reminds her of the power of community.
 Some nights, she calls out to the kids at the park, giving them advice or asking them to quiet down.
 It’s all a part of being neighbors and sharing space, she says.
 After all, it takes a village to raise children, and in many ways, the kids of the neighborhood are her kids, too.

 The park they’re playing in has taken up special significance in Ridley’s life, as well.

 Its namesake, Sylvanus Freelove Bowser, was once a Fort Wayne inventor and investor who believed in the Southeast side of town and worked hard to create beautiful spaces for its people—evidenced in the intricate churches in the area and relics like a massive boulder engraved as a marker in the corner of the park.